jmg0144/Housing-Linear-Regression-Analysis/README.md

 # Home Sales Analysis Project
 Author: Justin Giovatto
 ## Overview
-This project analyzes
+This project analyzes data from a King County house sales dataset.
+The data will be used to create a linear model that will be used to predict home prices as accurately as possible.
 ## Business Problem
-Hypothetical Situation:
+Hypothetical Situation: A King County real estate agency is looking to help potential clients determine the true value of their home through the use of a linear model.

 ## Data
-I will analyze data from
+I will analyze data from the King County house sales dataset below

-data/bom.movie_gross.csv.gz
->Contains data on films' domestic and foreign gross.

-data/imdb.title.basics.csv.gz
->Contains data on titles listed by genres.

-data/imdb.title.ratings.csv.gz
->Contains data on films' average ratings.

-data/tmdb.movies.csv.gz
->Contains data on films' popularity.

-data/tn.movie_budgets.csv.gz
+kc_house_data.csv

->Contains data on production budget and worldwide gross data.
+>Contains data on King County homes including:

+>>id - unique identified for a house

+>>dateDate - house was sold

+>>pricePrice - is prediction target

+>>bedroomsNumber - of Bedrooms/House

+>>bathroomsNumber - of bathrooms/bedrooms

+>>sqft_livingsquare - footage of the home

+>>sqft_lotsquare - footage of the lot

+>>floorsTotal - floors (levels) in house

+>>waterfront - House which has a view to a waterfront

+>>view - Has been viewed

+>>condition - How good the condition is ( Overall )

+>>grade - overall grade given to the housing unit, based on King County grading system

+>>sqft_above - square footage of house apart from basement

+>>sqft_basement - square footage of the basement

+>>yr_built - Built Year

+>>yr_renovated - Year when house was renovated

+>>zipcode - zip

+>>lat - Latitude coordinate

+>>long - Longitude coordinate

+>>sqft_living15 - The square footage of interior housing living space for the nearest 15 neighbors

+>>sqft_lot15 - The square footage of the land lots of the nearest 15 neighbors

 ## Methods
-Using specific columns from the data provided
+Using specific columns from the data provided I will build four unique linear models using different features from the data provided.
+I will then split the data into training and testing data.
+The models will be trained using the training data and then evaluated on the testing data to determine their accuracy.
+The accuracy of these models will be determined mainly by r-squared, mean absoluate error, mean squared error, and root mean squared error.
+After determining the accuracy of these model I will then evaluate the coefficients in order to determine which features are most important in determining true home value.

 ## Results & Conclusions

-Based on the analysis, my three main business recommendations are as follows:
+Based on the analysis, my main business recommendations are as follows:

+1. Zip Codes appear to be the most important feature in determining true home value according to the models.
+2. Square foot living/square foot above tend to be the second most important feature.
+3. Bathrooms and Home Grade also appear to be fairly significant features in determining home price.

 ## For More Information
-See the full analysis in the [Jupyter Notebook](http://localhost:8888/notebooks/movie-analysis-project/movie-analysis.ipynb)
+See the full analysis in the [Jupyter Notebook](https://github.com/jmg0144/home-sales-analysis/blob/main/home-sales-analysis.ipynb)

 For additional information contact Justin Giovatto at justin.giovatto@gmail.com